mike-czarnota/source2sea-weather/README.md

 3. Add some colors
 4. Ensure that config for building app is optimized
 5. Don't fetch data when empty custom location
+6. Add some validation (e.g. minLength) to the custom location input

 ---